DRNUMBER1/FabricMod/README.md

-# Fabric Example Mod
+# Fabric Mod by

-## Setup
+RECIOR owo

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+## About

-## License
+A FrabicMC mod I made for fun, if you want to build it, do it else don't waste your time, TROLLLLLLLLL.

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+#Also I like Cat girls.